code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 Kafka could be used in front of Logstash to receive large data volumes and allow Logstash to perform more-expensive operations at its own pace without losing messages.

 ## Terms
 <a name=bro></a>
 ### Broker
-server in kafka which recieves message.
+Server which recieve and store kafka messages.

 <a name=con></a>
 ### Consumer